kodadot/developers/docs/tutorials/language-translations.md

 ![5](/language-translations/5.png)

-- :tada: Now you need to wait untill we approve your commited changes
+- :tada: Now you need to wait untill we approve your commited changes.
+- In case you have any questions, don't hesitate and contact us on [discord](https://discord.gg/yzdWuFaY8W)!